What's It All About?

-The film starts with the protagonist, William Blake, who after his parents have passed and his fiancée has left him, going out West for a job offer.
+The film starts with the protagonist, William Blake, who, after his parents have passed and his fiancée has left him, goes out West for a job offer.
 After a bizarre train trip when the changing landscape and passengers signal the change from East to West, he arrives at his destination: the town of Machine, home of Dickinson Metalworks.
 Upon his arrival at the metalworks, he is informed the position has already been filled, then is chased off by the owner at gunpoint.
-He meets and goes home with a paper flower selling former prostitute named Thel, getting caught up in a situation between her and her ex that gets them killed and William shot.
+He meets and goes home with a paper flower-selling, former prostitute named Thel, getting caught up in a situation between her and her ex that gets them killed and William shot.
 He goes on the run, and the next morning meets up with a Native American called Nobody.
 William is informed by the Nobody that the “white man’s metal” is too close to his heart to remove safety and asks if he “kill the white man who killed you?”
 When Nobody hears William’s full name, he mistakes him for the British poet Blake, and offers to take him to where “to the bridge made of waters.
 The mirror...where the sea meets the sky.”
 As luck would have it, Thel’s ex was Mr. Dickinson’s youngest son, and he enlists three hired guns to track him down, along with posting a reward to anyone else who can bring him in, dead or alive.
 One of the assassins, Cole Wilson kills the other two, eats one of them and proceeds alone.
 William is left along to go on a spirit walk, meets back up with Nobody, encounters other unsavory characters along the way and kills them and a couple of US Marshalls.
 By the end of the movie, Nobody had gotten them to their destination, the Pacific Ocean, where he sends William adrift.
 William watches as Nobody and Cole kill each other before passing away peacefully watching the sky.

-The trip William Blake makes on the train is our first view of life vs death, a theme that is interwoven into every aspect of the movie.
+The trip William Blake makes on the train is our first view of life vs. death, a theme that is interwoven into every aspect of the movie.
 As the scene starts, we see vast acres of lush forest.
 The further we travel, the destruction of the forest and those who traveled through them grows.
-There are scenes of abandon wagons, burned teepees and their inhabitants.
+There are scenes of abandoned wagons, burned teepees and their inhabitants.
 The passengers on the train go from city folk with kids to trappers with rifles.
 The final scene on the train shows the passengers randomly shooting at buffalo, with the sole purpose of killing as many as possible merely because the government wants their population, and by default the Native American’s, reduced.
 “The sense of an undiscovered West — a West that vanished before it could be incorporated into national myth.
-That’s all there on the train ride from Cleveland to the Pacific, some time after the Civil War, as the white passengers shift inexorably into barbarism.”
+That’s all there on the train ride from Cleveland to the Pacific, sometime after the Civil War, as the white passengers shift inexorably into barbarism.”
 (Marcus) As opposed to the amazing landscape of the classic Westerns, Jarmusch’s vision of the West is empty and dying.

 When discussing technology and the Western, guns are a central part of the discussion.
 This is yet another destructive force in the film.
 They are used to senselessly kill the buffalo from the train.
-Blake is threatened twice by them upon him arrival.
+Blake is threatened twice by them upon his arrival.
 It is by a gun that his fate is sealed, both from the bullet from Charlie’s gun and using Thel’s to end Charlie’s life.
 Once the movie moves from the town and out into the wilderness, almost every person seen within it is killed by a firearm: the three bounty hunters, Nobody, the marshals, the trappers, and the missionary outpost workers.
-William even comes across a fawn that the random victim of the all the gunplay, echoing the devastating nature of technology set loose and unrestrained in nature.
+William even comes across a fawn that the random victim of all the gunplay, echoing the devastating nature of technology set loose and unrestrained in nature.

-The Native American Nobody is not perfect, but he is the most noble of all the people William encounters.
+The Native American Nobody is not perfect, but he is the noblest of all the people William encounters.
 He helps William, despite his hatred of the white man.
 He is in touch with his spirituality.
 For the most part, he practices what he preaches.
 In contrast, the missionary is prejudicial, greedy and murderous, as seen when he tries to kill Blake to collect the reward.
 He is everything Christianity is not professed to be.
 Nobody says it best when, quoting the 19th Century poet Blake’s “The Everlasting Gospel,” “The vision of Christ that thou dost see...is my vision's greatest enemy.”
-The white man as villain is contrary to the vision of the traditional Western.
+The white man as the villain is contrary to the vision of the traditional Western.
 In them, a character like Cole, a cold-blooded murderer and cannibal, would have been portrayed as a Native American.

 Ansen says it all when he stated, “Though no one but Jim Jarmusch could have made Dead Man, no one could have expected this film,“ (newsweek.com).
 It’s a film in which its themes are so powerfully portrayed, “might as well be a silent.
 You can read the whole film off its faces.”
 (Marcus).
-The movie, the true definition of the Acid Western, lays bare the deconstruction of the classic Western tropes of what life, death, the European settler, Christianity, Native American and their religion, turning them on their head in a way not seen before.
+The movie, the true definition of the Acid Western, lays bare the deconstruction of the classic Western tropes of life, death, the European settler, Christianity, Native American and their religion, turning them on their head in a way not seen before.
 Jarmusch presents a celluloid vision of “a world of danger and decay rather than promise and freedom… American West was indeed vital, but was a place of death rather than growth” (slant.com).